-The term “securities fraud” encompasses several improper and illegal practices.
-It always involves misrepresentation or omission regarding an investment.
-As an investor, you should know the red flags to look out for when reviewing your account statements.
-Investing in securities inherently involves a certain amount of risk, and while you can expect fluctuations due to unforeseeable market forces, you should also look for securities fraud elements that may enable you to file a complaint with the U.S. Securities and Exchange Commission (SEC).
+The term “securities fraud” encompasses a wide range of improper and illegal practices.
+As an investor, you should know the red flags of broker misconduct to look out for when reviewing your account statements.
+Investing inherently involves a certain amount of risk, and while you can expect fluctuations due to unforeseeable market forces, you should also look for securities fraud elements that may enable you to file a complaint with the U.S. Securities and Exchange Commission (SEC).

 Unfortunately, securities fraud is a very real concern.
-Various estimates put the annual cost of securities fraud in the hundreds of billions of dollars.
-Securities fraud can be devastating, and many investors lose their entire life’s savings when their broker or brokerage firm defrauds their client.
+Estimates put the annual cost of securities fraud in the hundreds of billions of dollars.
+Securities fraud can be devastating, and many investors lose their entire life’s savings to broker fraud.

 So, what is securities fraud?
-More importantly, what can you do if you fall victim to securities fraud?
-Keep reading for our guide to securities fraud from an experienced investment fraud lawyer about possible securities fraud litigation.
+More importantly, what can you do if you fall victim to stock fraud?
+Keep reading for our securities fraud definition, as well as insights from an experienced investment fraud lawyer about possible securities fraud litigation.

 Could You Be a Victim of Securities Fraud?